aniketghule55/Uber-Supply-Demand-Gap-Analysis/README.md

 ## Analysis and Visualizations
 1. **Trip Status Distribution**:
-    - A pie chart showing the percentage of trips that were completed, cancelled, or had no cars available.
+    - A pie chart showing the percentage of trips that were completed, canceled, or had no cars available.
 2. **Hourly Distribution of Requests**:
     - A histogram showing the distribution of trip requests across different hours of the day.
 3. **Daywise Distribution**: